kchihogi/ray_x_bot/README.md

   -o, --onetweet        Only tweet once and exit
   -i INTERVAL, --interval INTERVAL
                         Interval in seconds between tweets.
+Default is 3 hours -ri RANDOM_INTERVAL, --random_interval RANDOM_INTERVAL
+                        Random interval in seconds between tweets.
+Default is 0.
+If set, interval is used as the maximum value
-Default is 3 hours -bt BEARER_TOKEN, --bearer_token BEARER_TOKEN
+  -bt BEARER_TOKEN, --bearer_token BEARER_TOKEN
                         Bearer token for Twitter API.
 Default is from environment variable BEARER_TOKEN -ak API_KEY, --api_key API_KEY